RikkuX491/python-p5-project-guidelines-live/README.md

 ## Project Proposal

-Before you can begin working on your Phase 5 Capstone Project, you must prepare a Project Proposal which includes the following:
+You must prepare a Project Proposal which must be approved by your instructor before you can begin working on your Phase 5 Capstone Project.
+The Project Proposal must include the following:

 1. A wireframe for your React app portion of the project.